I awoke rested and ready to go at Terry Bison Ranch then loaded the luggage into my car.

 BNSF 3003 East at Hudson.
-We stayed on Colorado Highway 53 east to Colorado Highway 79 south to Bennett then US 40 east to Strasburg and the Comanche Crossing Museum.
+We stayed on Colorado Highway 53 east to Colorado Highway 79 south to Bennett, then US 40 east to Strasburg and the Comanche Crossing Museum.

-Comanche Crossing Historical Society & MuseumThe Museum is situated on 2.5 acres of landscaped grounds.
+Comanche Crossing Historical Society and MuseumThe Museum is situated on 2.5 acres of landscaped grounds.
 Historic Buildings include the Living Springs School (1891), Homestead House (1910), Wolf Creek School (1904) and the Strasburg Union Pacific Railroad Depot (1917).
 All are furnished with period artifacts.

 Outdoor displays include a UPRR Caboose, antique wooden windmill, operational wigwag RRXING signal and antique farm equipment.